tconnolly/BnetApi/README.md

 Each API method returns a hash containing the values returned from the API.

-For more detailed documentation visit the official documentation (https://dev.battle.net).
+For more detailed documentation on returned data visit the official documentation (https://dev.battle.net).

 ### Achievement API